 Leftover Pulled Pork Recipes

-I mean seriously, who wants to cook for hours when you get home from work Monday through Friday?
+Because, I mean seriously, who wants to cook for hours when you get home from work Monday through Friday?
 Did you raise your hand?
 Me neither.
 My motto is to make something big on the weekend and then make other recipes using the leftovers.
-And with leftover pulled pork you can make some good stuff.
+And most of all, with leftover pulled pork you can make some good stuff.

 Pulled Pork Sandwich

 This is one of the easiest leftover pulled pork recipes that you’ll find.
 Anyone can make a sandwich.
 Just put it on a roll and add your favorite BBQ sauce.
 Sometimes I also like to add some cole slaw to the sandwich.
 Cole Slaw is an especially good addition if your BBQ sauce has a little zing to it.
 It balances out the sandwich nicely.